We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Steps for using coconut oil overnight

-- Liquefy one tablespoon of coconut oil by rubbing it gently between your hands.
+- Liquefy 1 tablespoon of coconut oil by rubbing it gently between your hands.
 The liquefied oil will have a silky, light texture.

 - Smooth onto your face and neck.
 You can also use coconut oil on your chest and on other dry areas of your body.

-- Avoid getting coconut oil into your eyes, as it may make your vision temporarily blurry.
+- Avoid getting coconut oil into your eyes, as it may make your vision blurry temporarily.

 - If you’re pinched for time, coconut oil can also do double duty as a makeup remover prior to using as a night cream.
 Simply follow these same steps twice.
-Use once to gently remove makeup, and once to leave a light coating on your skin.
-Shop for organic coconut oil.
+Use once to gently remove makeup and once to leave a light coating on your skin.
+Shop for organic coconut oil online.

-Most high-quality coconut oil is solid in form when kept at temperatures under 75°F (24.444°C).
+Most high-quality coconut oil is solid in form when kept at temperatures under 75°F (23.889°C).
 Solid coconut oil liquefies when warmed or heated.

-For an extra-luxurious feel, you can also whip coconut oil with a mixer or blender, to give it a frothy texture.
-Try adding in essential oils which have skin nourishing properties.
+For an extra luxurious feel, you can also whip coconut oil with a mixer or blender to give it a frothy texture.
+Try adding in essential oils that have skin nourishing properties.

-Giselle Rochford, who owns the blog Diary of an Ex-Sloth whips coconut oil for overnight use with a hand-held whisk, and adds in tea tree oil and vitamin E to help with dryness and breakouts.
-Other essential oils to try include lavender or chamomile.
+Giselle Rochford, who owns the blog Diary of an Ex-Sloth, whips coconut oil for overnight use with a hand-held whisk.

-Since coconut oil is a fat extracted from raw coconuts or dried coconut flakes, its emollient properties may make it beneficial for certain skin types, such as dry, or normal-to-dry skin, when used as an overnight moisturizer.
+Therefore, its emollient properties may make it beneficial for certain skin types, such as dry or normal-to-dry skin, when used as an overnight moisturizer.

 Coconut oil contains nourishing fatty acids that help hydrate and protect skin.
-These include lineolic acid (vitamin F), which helps skin retain moisture and lauric acid, which has antibacterial properties.
+These include linoleic acid (vitamin F), which helps skin retain moisture, and lauric acid, which has antibacterial properties.

 If you have dry, flaky skin, using coconut oil instead of your regular moisturizer may soften and hydrate your skin, leaving it looking refreshed and soft upon waking.